trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 ### 2.3 Groups and Ledgers

-There are two main kinds of Accounts in ERPNext - Group and Ledger.
+There are two main kinds of Accounts in SOMA - Group and Ledger.
 Groups can have sub-groups and ledgers within them, whereas ledgers are the leaf nodes of your chart and cannot contain more accounts in them.